-Join Anco & Ewien in Mali
+Join Anco & Ewien in West-Africa

-We have lived in Mali from September 2004 – December 2012, working for CAMA in areas of technology support.
+We have lived in ML from September 2004 – December 2012, working for CAMA in areas of technology support.
 We work closely with churches and non-profit organizations, helping them upgrade their existing systems or add new technologies to increase their productivity.
 In December 2012, we moved to Senegal, because of the regional role of advisers we play more and more.

 Anco focuses on solar energy.
 One of his priority projects was powering Bethel Bible School using only energy from the sun.
 Solar power systems are expensive, but once installed, they are extremely effective and efficient because the sun is always shining in Mali.
 Another project he is currently tackling is transforming the dry, hard school yard into a garden.
 This project is progressing daily.